Back to DWU AI Articles

 Published: February 23, 2026

-2025–2026 Update: Alaska Air Group closed its $1.9 billion acquisition of Hawaiian Airlines on January 18, 2024, expanding the carrier's Pacific footprint and premium long-haul capacity.
-However, integration complexity and elevated leverage prompted Moody's to downgrade Alaska to Ba1 (speculative grade) in September 2024, marking the company's first sub-investment-grade rating.
+2025–2026 Update: Alaska Air Group closed its $1.9 billion acquisition of Hawaiian Airlines on September 18, 2024, expanding the carrier's Pacific footprint and long-haul capacity.
+However, integration costs and the resulting net leverage of 2.4x prompted Moody's to downgrade Alaska to Ba1 (speculative grade) in September 2024, marking the company's first sub-investment-grade rating.
 Alaska raised $2 billion in Mileage Plan loyalty financing and retired $1.6 billion of Hawaiian-acquired debt, reducing net leverage to 2.4x.
-Management targets a return to investment-grade credit status by 2026-2027 through synergy realization and debt paydown.
-Alaska also solidified its Oneworld Alliance partnership, enhancing global connectivity and premium positioning.
+Management targets a return to investment-grade credit status by 2026-2027 through achievement of synergies and debt paydown.
+Alaska also solidified its Oneworld Alliance partnership, now encompassing 1,000+ destinations across 15 member airlines, which expands global connectivity options.

 Changelog